collinbarrett/wp-vps-build-guide/README.md

 # wp-vps-build-guide
 A verbose build guide for a modern, high-performance WordPress production VPS.

 **This guide is a work in progress and is incomplete.
-Feel free to look it over if you stumble on it, but it is unusable at this point.**
+Feel free to look it over if you stumble on it, but it is unusable at this point.
+Incomplete areas are marked with "TODO"**

 ## Intro
 I have been tinkering with building WordPress sites for the better part of five years.
 After getting fed up with typical cheap shared hosting options, I decided to explore the world of VPSs.
 After using DigitalOcean for a couple years, I have pieced together this workflow that I use to spin up new servers.
 I know that scripting and other modern tools such as what the team at <a href="https://roots.io/" target="_blank">Roots</a> is working on are out there, but I prefer understanding the underlying technologies of the server.
 For the same reason, and because I am cheap, I avoid the newer breed of managed WordPress hosts.